ypinhsuan/tp/docs/UserGuide.md

 #### Listing all classes : `list-class`

-If you would like to see a list of all students in the application, make use of this command.
+If you would like to see a list of all classes in the application, make use of this command.

 Format: `list-class`